-The launch system provided for contestant use will have individually-assigned, well-spaced sturdy three-legged pads with the team's choice of either a single, 6-foot-long, 1/4-inch diameter launch rod or a 6-foot-long "1010" (1 inch on a side, 1⁄4 inch center slot) T-slot launch rail on an adjustable base (see photo below) and one pair of high-current 12-volt electrical igniter leads with a single pair of micro-clips at the end.
+The launch system provided for contestant use will have individually-assigned, well-spaced sturdy three-legged pads with the a single, 6-foot-long "1010" (1 inch on a side, 1⁄4 inch center slot) T-slot launch rail on an adjustable base (see photo below) and one pair of high-current 12-volt electrical igniter leads with a single pair of micro-clips at the end.
 These will provide 18 amperes from our launch system from a car battery through 60 feet of 16-gauge wire, which will light any igniter or cluster of up to 4 igniters.
-Teams are not required to use the launch system and rod or rail that we provide.
+Launch rods will not be provided and may not be used; rockets will need "rail buttons" in order to fly from the launchers provided at the Finals.
+Teams are not required to use the launch system and rail that we provide.
 They may bring their own launch pads, towers, rails, or other hardware, "clip whips" to light clusters of motors from our single pair of micro-clips on the ignition wires, and even their own electrical launch systems if they need anything different from what we provide.
 Such individual launch systems must comply with the NAR Safety Code requirements and will be subject to our safety check and approval.
-A minimum rod diameter of 1⁄4 inch and rod/rail length of 6 feet is required.
+Launch rods may not be used and a minimum rail/launcher length of 6 feet is required.